Get insider access

 Build Quality

 These headphones have great build quality.
-Although they look cheaper than other Focal headphones like the Focal Clear Mg or Focal Celestee due to their more plasticky ear cup housing, a few of their design choices reflect their premium build.
-What aligns them with their audiophile counterparts is that their aluminum-magnesium dynamic drivers are made in France, even though the headphones are made in China.
+Although they look cheaper than other Focal headphones, like the Focal Clear Mg or Focal Celestee, due to their more plasticky ear cup housing, a few of their design choices reflect their premium build.
+What aligns them with their audiophile counterparts is that their aluminum-magnesium dynamic drivers are made in France, while the headphone frame is made in China.
 There's leather padding on the ear cups and on top of the headband.
 The headband is also reinforced with metal and has a soft fabric bottom that's well-padded.
+Although there have been user concerns regarding the build quality of other Focal headphones, like the headband cracking, we haven't experienced this with our unit.
 Each ear cup has a mesh vent and the Focal centerpiece lights up when connected via DAC.

 7.0